-Year 2020 2019 Number of Incidents 3 cases 2 cases
+Year 2021 2020 Number of Incidents 5 cases 3 cases

 An Occupational Safety and Health Committee ("OSHC") was formed to co-ordinate and enforce safety and health activities.
-This Committee undertake appropriate reviews and evaluation of the operation from time to time for improvement.
+This Committee undertakes appropriate reviews and evaluation of the operation from time to time for improvement.

-In 2020, the following safety and health events have been organised:
+In 2021, the safety and health events had been postponed due to the outbreak of Covid-19:

-Event 2020 2019 Employee Health Screening Program 62 participants 43 participants Lunch Talk (Health & Safety) Nil 5 sessions Chinese Alternative Treatment Program 2 sessions 12 sessions Medical Surveillance 50 participants 50 participants Audiometry Test Not conducted 5 participants
+Event 2021 2020 Employee Health Screening Program Not conducted 62 participants Chinese Alternative Treatment Program Not conducted 2 sessions Medical Surveillance Not conducted 50 participants